Escaped inmate from Atwater prison captured, Merced sheriff confirms

 A 26-year-old Guatemalan man who somehow managed to escape a maximum security federal prison in Atwater is back in custody, the Merced County sheriff confirmed late Saturday.

-Sheriff Vern Warnke said he was informed just before 8:30 p.m. that Cabrera-Hernandez had been taken into custody somewhere along Youd Road, several miles north of the federal prison from which he escaped 24 hours earlier.
+Sheriff Vern Warnke said he was informed just before 8:30 p.m. on Saturday that Cabrera-Hernandez had been taken into custody somewhere along Youd Road, several miles north of the prison from which he escaped 24 hours earlier.

 Prison officials said correctional officers discovered Cabrera-Hernandez was missing around 8:30 p.m.
 Friday.
 They have said they still are investigating how he escaped and have declined to provide details.